juekoc/MoneyTransferTest/README.md

 ------------------------------------------------------------------------------------------------------------------
 Since it is just a simple test I have not included the below, however these are things that can be improved in the application:
-* To add more error/expection handling and add more logs.
+* To add more error/expection handling
+* Add more logs.